 I have been a Now I Lay Me Down to Sleep Affiliated Photographer since 2021 and have been serving bereaved families since 2019.
 Now I Lay Me Down to Sleep is an important resource likely available to your patients.
 Visit their website to learn more about how you can utilize their services or become a NILMDTS medical affiliate!

-We want to support hospitals as they support their bereaved families.
+We want to support hospitals & staff as they support bereaved individuals and families.

 Still, we know how quickly the turn-over rate is in hospital nursing and especially in bereavement care, and training is not always possible.
 That’s why I wanted to create a go-to space at AmosAnchors.org to serve the people who serve bereaved families most (and usually first) along their journey through grief.